lindleyw/autonav/readme.txt

 == Upgrade Notice ==

+All versions: If you have upgraded AutoNav and are using new parameters, you will need to go to the AutoNav Settings page on the WordPress administration panel and save your settings.
+This will add the required default values which permit the parameter parser to work.

 = 1.5.0 =

 If you have used the Media Tags plugin, you must set the taxonomies on